unruhe73/check-mysql-db-structure/usage.md

 `password` is optional.
 If you have a database without password you don't need to specify it.

 `debug` is optional.
 If you specify it, you'll get the list of the parameters the app is using.

+`write-log-to` is optional.
+If you specify it than, the outupt will be redirected to the log_filename file.

 ## TO GET THE VERSION NUMBER